ADOPTED 1961; AMENDED 1967, 1972, 1975, 1978, 1982, 1986, 1990, 1992, 1996, 1998, 1999, 2003, 2004, 2006, 2007, 2008, 2009, 2011, 2012,2016

 Section 2.
 Types of Membership.

 a.
 Voting Members.
-Citizens at least 18 years of age who join the League shall be voting members of local Leagues, state Leagues and of the LWVUS; (1) individuals who live within an area of a local League may join that League or any other local League; (2) those who reside outside the area of any local League may join a local League or shall be state members-at-large; (3) those who have been members of the League for 50 years or more shall be honorary life members excused from the payment of dues.
+Persons at least 16 years of age who join the League shall be voting members of local Leagues, state Leagues and of the LWVUS; (1) those who live within an area of a local League may join that League or any other local League; (2) those who reside outside the area of any local League may join a local League or shall be state members-at-large; (3) those who have been members of the League for 50 years or more shall be honorary life members excused from the payment of dues.

 b.
 Associate Members.
 All others who join League shall be associate members.